 Seems serious?
 It is.
 And that’s exactly what happened to Giphy.

 But, it’s not all black and white.
-A relative small number of valuable tag/search pages may be good for your SEO efforts.
+A relatively small number of valuable tag/search pages may be good for your SEO efforts.
 As long as you keep it under control.
 A website’s structure should not be based wholly on tag/search pages.
 Here is where the technical SEO teams come in handy.
 They can help you:

 - Introduce indexing strategy